SoCo/SoCo/doc/faq.rst

    then be searched, browsed and played with SoCo.
 2. You can cheat and make Python serve the files on the fly and play them as URIs.
 The `play local files
-   <https://github.com/SoCo/SoCo/blob/master/examples/play_local_files/play_local_files.py>`_ example, shows one way in which this can be accomplished.
+   <https://github.com/SoCo/SoCo/blob/master/examples/play_local_files/play_local_files.py>`_ example shows one way in which this can be accomplished.

  .. warning:: Note that this example is meant as a convenient way get
        started, but that no security precautions has been taken to